Financial Technology

 Hourly Fees

 Hourly Fees are common in many different professions and are based on a “per-hour” rate set by the accountant or firm.
-Hourly fees include the time spent on planning, consulting with the client, the number of hours spent completing the actual work, and any time required post completion of the designated project.
+An accountant hourly rate includes the time spent on planning and consulting with the client, the number of hours spent completing the actual work, and any time required post-completion of the designated project.
 Hourly fees are popular because it’s easy for clients to see the number of hours being billed for the work that’s been completed.
-One challenge with hourly fees is explaining to clients exactly how many hours are required for a given task, the added costs of unplanned work, and the fact that clients will be charged for items like additional consultation services.
+One challenge is explaining to clients exactly how many hours are required for a given task, the added costs of unplanned work, and the fact that clients will be charged for items like additional consultation services.

 Blended Fees

-Blended Fees utilize a combination of fee models and are designed to best serve the needs of the client while providing proper compensation for the accountant or firm.
+Blended Fees utilize a combination of fee models and are designed to serve the needs of the client best while providing proper compensation for the accountant or firm.
 Blended fees may include an initial flat fee to cover services like a consultation and upfront work.
-After the work covered in the flat fee is completed, the accountant may charge an hourly rate or other agreed upon amount for work on any additional or unplanned services.
-Blended fees provide transparency to the client, as well as ensure that the accountant is adequately compensated for the value of services delivered.
+After the work covered in the flat fee is completed, the accountant may charge an accountant hourly rate or other agreed-upon amount for work on any additional or unplanned services.
+Blended accounting fees provide transparency to the client, as well as ensure that the accountant is adequately compensated for the value of services delivered.

-Fee funding is a payment plan option that gives customers the option to purchase products or services while paying for them in installments over time.
+Fee funding for accountants is a payment plan option that gives their customers the option to purchase products or services while paying for them in installments over time.
 Regardless of whether they make the payments, the merchant is paid in full upfront.
-This allows consumers to get the goods and services they need without worrying about having the funds to pay the full balance upfront, or needing to rely on other money lending services.
+This allows consumers to get the goods and services they need without worrying about having the funds to pay the full balance upfront or needing to rely on other money-lending services.
 This also greatly benefits the merchant, who can now maintain a steady cash flow and offer their services to more consumers who might otherwise choose another merchant that can satisfy their need for a flexible payment option.

 Fee funding and traditional payment plans share some similarities, but you’ll want to choose the plan that works best for you and your clients.
 Let’s take a look at the pros and cons of each payment plan.